KemalcanGuner/SudokuGame/README.md

 Other functionalities: dark theme, hint, check, time counter, give up, save&load.
 Ps:our hint is like a mini-game.

+If you have JRE on your computer, you can play Sudoku by downloading and extracting zipped file.

 For further information or questions: emiryilmaz98@gmail.com